Dental Treatments - Root Canal Treatment

 The procedure involves gently removing the diseased pulp tissue and infection from the root canals, which are then carefully cleaned and shaped prior to being sealed to prevent re-infection.
 A protective sheet of rubber is placed over the tooth for the patient’s safety and comfort.
 We also use the most up to date materials in modern endodontics including the use of a dental operating microscope which helps to improve the outcome of your treatment.

 Endodontic procedures are usually carried out using local anaesthetics which are very effective and safe.
 We will always make sure you are comfortable during treatment and that the tooth is completely numb.
 If you are nervous or anxious in any way please do feel free to speak to us about your concerns.
-We have a great deal of experience in dealing with anxious patients and we can arrange additional sedation for you should you so require.
+We have a great deal of experience in dealing with anxious patients and we can arrange additional sedation, using an external anaesthetist, for you should you so require.

 Once your root filling is finished a permanent or temporary filling will be placed.
 We will advise you on what restoration is recommended to protect the tooth from fracture and restore it to its full function.